jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 the empty issuer and a specified issuer is the same as specifying just the specified issuer alone.

+A non-empty CAA record set that contains no issue property tags is authorization to any certificate issuer to issue for the corresponding domain, provided that it is a non-wildcard domain, and no records in the CAA record set otherwise prohibit issuance.

 An issuer MAY choose to specify issuer-parameters that further constrain the issue of certificates by that issuer, for example, specifying that certificates are to be subject to specific validation